 Example: When an action is triggered by the connected user, it is possible to contextually trigger another messaging type action, which automatically sends a warning message to the connected user.
-You just need to populate the detail of the action as follows:
+You only need to populate the detail of the action.